wp-staging/wp-staging/README.md

 ## Note ##

 This is the latest developer version of WP-Staging for WordPress.
+Test

 ## Installation ##